Slow the interpretation before the action becomes harder to reverse.

 model-evaluation suite, safety system, or proof of AI behavior.

-Interpretive Braking is a descriptive concept page within that broader archive map; it is not itself a certification record,
+Interpretive Braking remains a descriptive concept page within that broader archive map; it is not itself

 Hashes verify file identity and mirror consistency only.
 They do not verify truth, authority, safety, alignment,

-AI behavior, moral correctness, governance status, or interpretive obligation.
+AI behavior, moral correctness, governance status, reception, understanding, acceptance, or interpretive obligation.

-only.
-It should not be converted into commands, policies, protocols, benchmarks, model-evaluation criteria,
+It should not be converted into commands, policies, protocols, benchmarks, model-evaluation criteria, runtime guardrails,

 PAGE: /interpretive-braking